Window Seats: EP release

 In December 2011 the group released their debut EP Frozen Bones, which featured both "Local Superhero" and "Rat".
-All tracks on the release were mixed and mastered by Neal Calderwood, who has also recorded albums for General Fiasco and Fighting with Wire, among others.
-Songs from the EP have received comparisons with Joyrider and west coast American rock bands Tad and Far.
+The EP was mixed and mastered by Neal Calderwood (General Fiasco, Fighting with Wire).
+Songs from the EP received comparisons with Joyrider and west coast American rock bands Tad and Far.

 Window Seats launched Frozen Bones with a tour across Ireland.

 Television coverage

 In January 2012, the "Local Superhero" video was picked up for broadcast on international music television channels MTV Rocks and Kerrang!
 TV.
 This made Window Seats the first ever unsigned band from Northern Ireland to have a video shown on MTV Rocks.
 The video was also named BBC Big Screens 'National Film of the Week' and playlisted on all 22 BBC Big Screens in cities across the UK.
-It received further support from national television, including a feature in Ireland on TG4's magazine show PONC XL in February 2012.

-The video showed additional longevity in March 2013, when it was showcased on Channel 4's short film programme The Shooting Gallery.
+It received further support from national television, including in Ireland on TG4's magazine show PONC XL in February 2012.
+In March 2013, it was showcased on Channel 4's short film programme The Shooting Gallery.